derrrr/vk-ablum-downloader/README.md

 A python script for downloading photos from vk.com

+### This script is no longer effctive since vk.com updated and PhantomJS is outedated.

 ### Features
 - Higher image resolution priority to download
 - Without login